sporniket/kicad-conversions--atari-260-520-st-motherboard--c070231/README.md

 ### From sources

 To get the latest available models, one must clone the git repository **and the submodules**.
-Then some modules needs a build step to generate its libraries.

 	git clone --recurse-submodules https://github.com/sporniket/kicad-conversions--atari-260-520-st-motherboard--c070231.git
-	cd kicad-conversions--atari-260-520-st-motherboard--c070231/kicad-symbols-generated
-	make

 Then, open the project in Kicad.